 Filed under: Affect Theory, Attachment, Belonging, Craziness, Love, Mood, Ordinariness, Politics, supervalent_thought, Theory of this Blog, trauma, writing | Tags: breast_cancer, Clare_Pentecost, ekphrasis, Frank_O'Hara, Jasbir_Puar, poetry

 Tit Variations (for Claire Pentecost)

-1. “Three women wearing the same pair of breasts,” sketched on your wall, waits like caveman artist relics.
-With various faces above the breasts, they are a statement withholding their statement.
+1. Sketched on your wall, “Three women wearing the same pair of breasts” does time like a caveman artist relic.
+The various faces above the breasts bear yet withhold their statements.

 Filed under: Affect Theory, Attachment, Belonging, Craziness, Detachment theory, Encounters, Mood, Ordinariness, poetry, potentiality, queerness, sexuality, supervalent_thought, Theory of this Blog, writing | Tags: C.D.
 Wright, Louie, Louie C.K., ordinariness, poetry, sexuality, violence